 These Facebook rows turn ugly for a straightforward reason - documentary wedding photographers are so precious about their ‘Art’, and anybody who uses the word ‘documentary’ in their marketing has to play by the rules or the self-appointed guardians of the term are quick to step in and proclaim their indignation.
 It can be brutal.
 I'm not sure when the Documentary Wedding Photography Police first appeared but they are everywhere and you'd better not mess with them.

 Business has never been better

-People often ask me ‘What do wedding photographers do during the week?’ and I’ll roll out my stock answer, ‘ There is an awful amount of work to be done before and after any wedding - planning, post-production, album design blah blah blah’.
+People often ask me ‘What do wedding photographers do during the week?’
+And I’ll roll out my stock answer, ‘ There is an awful amount of work to be done before and after any wedding - planning, post-production, album design blah blah blah’.
 The reality is we spend most of the week on Facebook moaning about the business.
 There are countless secret groups devoted to wedding photography on social media.
-Referral groups, networking groups but mainly moaning groups.
-Business is now so bad for many photographers that complaining has become the default state for those in the wedding industry.
+Referral groups, networking groups but mainly whining groups.
+Bookings are now so thin on the ground for many photographers that complaining has become the default state for those in the wedding industry.

 Best Wedding Photographers in the UK with the deepest pockets

 Barely a week goes by without a new Top 100 UK Wedding Photographers list being published somewhere online, swiftly followed by a flurry of Facebook posts by eager snappers keen to point out to their armies of obsequious followers that ‘Hey - I’m proud to be included on this amazing list of awesome wedding photographers’.
 Well done dude!
 Awesome - you so deserve that!